India

 of thy cavernous tide,

-For rivers, streams, and hallowed countryside.
+for rivers, streams, and hallowed countryside.

 Emily Isaacson